This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission.See my full disclosure here.

 55. Listen to Money Podcasts

 I learn so much from these free resources!
-Check out Best Podcasts about Money.
+Check out The Best Podcasts about Money.
+Listening to podcasts while you drive or clean is a great way to get motivated to save money.

 56. Take a Weekend Getaway Instead of an Extended Vacation